CatarinaGrilo/HPIM-SSM/README.md

  |:---:|:---:|:---:|
  | 1 | [remove_tree_r3_r4_stays.pml](./Remove_Tree/R3_R4_in_and_R3_removed/remove_tree_r3_r4_stays.pml) | Removal of R3 from the tree |
  | 2 | [remove_tree_r4_r3_stays.pml](./Remove_Tree/R3_R4_in_and_R4_removed/remove_tree_r4_r3_stays.pml) | Removal of R4 from the tree |

+##### Network Topology:

+ In the network, R0 is the potential AW of R1 and R2, whereas R1 and R2 are the potential AW of R3 and R4, respectively.
+R1 has a better RPC than R2.
+Router R0 is connected to a source through interface e0.
+Each router's root interface was selected manually, as were the Potential AWs.

  ![Promela Topologies](./Promela_network.png)